-- Objective 3a: Students' mean scores on the CLA will be equal to or greater than the national norm. - Objective 3b: Comparison of the FAS and GSS surveys will demonstrate attitude change consistent with University goals. - Objective 3c: Results of the NSSE will be equal to, or greater than, the national norm. - Objective 3d: GSS surveys will indicate preparedness for education or employment upon graduation. - Objective 3e: Capstone courses in specific disciplines will indicate preparedness for education or employment upon graduation. - Objective 3f: Departmental assessment plans will be consistent with University mission and goals. - Objective 3g: Departmental assessment reports will demonstrate achievement of University goals both within the discipline and in General Studies.
+- Objective 3a: Students' mean scores on the CLA will be equal to or greater than the national norm. - Objective 3b: Comparison of the FAS and GSS surveys will demonstrate attitude change consistent with University goals. - Objective 3c: Student engagement, as measured by the NSSE will be equal to, or greater than, the national norm. - Objective 3d: Student responses to the GSS survey will indicate preparedness for education or employment upon graduation. - Objective 3e: Capstone courses in specific disciplines will indicate preparedness for education or employment upon graduation.